spryker/spryker-docs/docs/scos/dev/feature-walkthroughs/202108.0/order-management-feature-walkthrough/sales-module-reference-information.md

 ## Persisting order calculated values

 All calculated values are persisted now, when order are first placed.
 The values are stored by orderSaver plugins from checkout bundle.
-Check `\Pyz\Zed\Checkout\CheckoutDependencyProvider::getCheckoutOrderSavers` for currently available plugins.
+Check `/Pyz/Zed/Checkout/CheckoutDependencyProvider::getCheckoutOrderSavers` for currently available plugins.

 Some values can change during time when order refunded or partially refunded.
 Then `canceled_amount` and `refundable_amount` are recalculated and new values is persisted.
 At the same moment totals also change, but it does not overwrite old entry, but creates new row in `spy_sales_order_total` with this you have a history of order totals from the time order was placed.